billautomata/cascadia_fest_2016_talk/README.md

 * questions that impart real life impacts
   * your external hard drive had a master key controlled by a registry at the department of commerce
   * code for special law enforcement access into your client server protocol
+  * does your build script and deploy process involve copying your private keys to an endpoint not in your control
+  * your company spending thousands of dollars on storage for intrusive logs that have no technical benefit